-Table 6 shows the percentage retention in aquatic vegetation observed from spring to fall for average and drought years as well as individually for 2022.
-As evident in Table 6, both Landa Lake and the New Channel study reaches experienced a decline relative to average conditions in overall aquatic vegetation in 2022 from spring to fall in the Comal system.
-In the San Marcos system, all three study reaches experienced declines (relative to average conditions) in aquatic vegetation from spring to fall in 2022 (Table 6).
-It is important to note that independent construction activities and bank stabilization by the City of San Marcos were conducted within the City Park study reach in 2022.
-These activities were near Dog Beach and resulted in the translocation of approximately 171 m2 of native aquatic vegetation.
-This amount is considered occupied Fountain Darter habitat but was not impacted as a result of the EAHCP.
-As such, this amount was not counted against the Spring to Fall EAHCP reductions shown in Table 5 for the City Park reach.
-It is also important to emphasize that 2022 experienced the lowest total system discharge since the biological monitoring plan implementation in 2000.
-As expected, the 2022 changes in aquatic vegetation were considerably greater that other "drought" years characterized over the course of the past two decades (Table 6).
+Table 6 shows the percentage retention in aquatic vegetation observed from spring to fall for average and drought years as well as individually for 2023.
+As evident in Table 6, both the Old Channel and New Channel study reaches in the Comal system experienced a decline relative to average conditions in overall aquatic vegetation in 2023 from spring to fall.
+In the San Marcos system, all three study reaches experienced declines (relative to average conditions) in aquatic vegetation from spring to fall in 2023 (Table 6).
+It is also important to emphasize that 2023 experienced the lowest total system discharge since the biological monitoring plan implementation in 2000.
+As expected, the 2023 changes in aquatic vegetation were considerably greater in the City Park and I35 reaches that other "drought" years characterized over the course of the past two decades (Table 6).